New Croton Dam

-The New Croton Dam (also known as Cornell Dam) is a dam forming the New Croton Reservoir, both parts of the New York City water supply system.
+The New Croton Dam is a masonry gravity dam forming the New Croton Reservoir, both parts of the New York City water supply system.
 It stretches across the Croton River near Croton-on-Hudson, New York, about 22 mi north of New York City.

 Construction began in 1892 and was completed in 1906.
 Designed by Alphonse Fteley (1837–1903), the masonry dam is 266 ft broad at its base and 297 ft high from base to crest.
 At the time of its completion, it was the tallest dam in the world.
 It impounds up to 19 e9USgal of water, a small fraction of the New York City water system's total storage capacity of 580 e9USgal.

 History

 Background

 The original Croton Dam (Old Croton Dam) was built between 1837 and 1842 to improve New York City's water supply.
-By 1881, after extensive repairs to the dam, which was 50 ft high, Old Croton Reservoir was able to supply about 90 e6USgal a day to the city via the Old Croton Aqueduct.
+By 1881, after extensive repairs to the dam, which was 50 ft high, the Old Croton Reservoir was able to supply about 90 e6USgal a day to the city via the Old Croton Aqueduct.
 To meet escalating water needs, the Aqueduct Commission of the City of New York ordered construction of a new Croton system in 1885.
 Hydro engineer James B. Francis was brought in as a consultant for the construction.

 The proposed dam and reservoir were to cover 20 sqmi of land occupied by public and private buildings, six cemeteries, and more than 400 farms.
 Condemnation disputes led to "protests, lawsuits, and confusion" before payment of claims and the awarding of construction contracts.
 The work force on the new dam included stonemasons and laborers who had worked on the original dam.
 John B. Goldsborough, superintendent of excavations and hiring for the project, also recruited stonemasons from southern Italy, who re-located to New York.